-We also added labels on top of the input fields.
-You can do that by dragging a Label Widget above the Input Widget.
+Add labels on top of the input fields by dragging a Label Widget above the Input Widget.

 Select the button, go to the properties, find the Event section, and in it On Click.
 Open the On Click list and select New Client Action.
-This triggers an accelerator that creates a Client Action with an initial validation flow.
+New action triggers an accelerator to create a Client Action with an initial validation flow.

 If you go back to the Screen, you can see that Service Studio created the "ReorderOnClick" Client Action (1).
-Select the "Reorder" button (2) and confirm that the Built-In Validation property in the Events section is set to Yes (3).
+Select the "Reorder" button (2) and confirm that the Built-In Validation property in the Events section has the value Yes (3).

 Drag a Message node from the toolbox to the False branch of the If node.
 Enter

 "Check if all fields have the correct information and then retry."in the Message property of the Message node, and in the Type list select Error (1).
 Drag another Message node from the toolbox, this time to the True branch.
 Enter

 ""Item reordered!""and in the Type list select Success (2).

 Publish and run the app.
 If you enter valid data, you now get the success message:

 However, if you enter an email in an unsupported format, or a float instead of an integer, you get the error message:

 Note that the name field is optional.